F1 Sprint rules explained: British Grand Prix debuts new trial race weekend format at Silverstone

 There are only two practice sessions this weekend, one fewer than normal, each running to one hour in length as is now the case in F1 from this year.

-Practice One opens the British GP weekend on Friday afternoon at 2pm, with Practice Two then at Saturday lunchtime from midday.
+Practice One opened the British GP weekend on Friday afternoon.
+Practice Two then followed between qualifying and the Sprint at Saturday lunchtime.

 And the Grand Prix, is that unchanged on Sunday?